PBIlab/Power-BI-Deployment-Pipelines-Azure-DevOps/README.md

 ### PowerShell Scripts

-In the PowerShell Scripts folder you can find some examples of how you can use PowerShell to create Power BI Workspaces and dowload pbix file from a Workspace in Power BI Service
+In the PowerShell Scripts folder you can find some examples of how you can use PowerShell to create Power BI Workspaces and dowload pbix file from a Workspace in Power BI Service.
+You can find also a generic script for Power BI Service Principal creation.

 * **Create_PowerBI_SP_Generic.ps1**: generic script that can be used to create a Service Principal in Azure
 * **PowerBI-DownloadFileFromWorkspace.ps1**: simple script that can be used to download a pbix file from Power BI Service given the Report Name, Workspace Name and a Target Location